- What is a class action?

 Why are class action lawsuits controversial?

-Increasingly the public sees the class action lawyers, both defense counsel who work for hourly fees regardless of the outcome of the case and plaintiffs' counsel who only receive a recover if the class prevails, as the only winners in such a system.
+Increasingly the public sees the class action lawyers, both defense counsel who work for hourly fees regardless of the outcome of the case and plaintiffs' counsel who only receive a recovery if the class prevails, as the only winners in such a system.

 This image of class actions, however, is often advanced by organizations and large corporations seeking to undermine the ability of consumers and small and mid-sized business owners who would otherwise be unprotected against corporate misconduct.
 Without private enforcement of our rights through the civil justice system, we would be dependent upon government regulation to prevent and remedy corporate misconduct.

 The ability of corporations to prevent effective government regulation has been demonstrated repeatedly.
-A recent example is Toyota's "success" in stopping federal regulators from ordering recalls of its vehicles that suddenly accelerated after the problem first came to the attention of the National Highway Transit Safety Association.
+A recent example is Toyota's "success" in stopping federal regulators from ordering recalls of its vehicles that suddenly accelerated after the problem first came to the attention of the National Highway Traffic Safety Association.

 Before any class action settlements may occur, the judge presiding over the case must give notice of the settlement to the class, allow all who wish to be heard to state their positions and/or objections, and approve the settlement, including the attorneys' fees, only if the settlement and fees are fair and reasonable.